syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/troubleshooting.md

 </tr>
 </table>

-N> Note: The performance metrics were recorded on a freshly configured machine.
+N> The performance metrics were recorded on a freshly configured machine.
 Speed and memory usage may vary if the machine is running other processes.
 Additionally, performance can be affected by:

-* External resources loaded in the HTML (such as images, scripts, and styles)
-* Network speed for online URL conversions
+N> * External resources loaded in the HTML (such as images, scripts, and styles) N> * Network speed for online URL conversions
-* Hardware resources (CPU and memory)
+N> * Hardware resources (CPU and memory)

 ## Custom fonts are not rendered in Azure App Service and Function Linux using Blink.